My Blogging Journey – Two Year Blog Anniversary

 Starting a Food Blog Was Not For the Money

-When I started blogging, it wasn’t for the money.
+When I started this blogging journey, it wasn’t for the money.
 It was more of a recipe diary where I could collect my recipes in one place and share with my friends and family.
 I always loved baking and I enjoy it more than cooking.
 Everyone always knew Olga had something baking in the oven.
 If you ask my parents or any of my siblings – I always had a sweet tooth.
 I cannot imagine living without desserts!

 Almost a year later, when I officially changed my domain to Olga in the Kitchen, I signed up for ads to bring a little income for the work I do.
 I thought “others bloggers do it, why can’t I?”
 Blogging takes a lot of time, effort and patience.
 For some people it’s an overtime.
 The hours spent recipe testing, dish washing, photography, editing, writing, posting – it all sounds a lot.
 I divide these throughout the day(s) when I have free time.
 If this is something you love to do, something you’re passionate about – you don’t ever think of it as burden.
 Your comments and kind words – it’s my motivation to keep going!